Bryan Sykes: Blood of the Isles

-Sykes used a similar approach to that used in The Seven Daughters of Eve to identify the nine "clan mothers" of Japanese ancestry, "all different from the seven European equivalents."

 Modern evidence

-With the advent of whole-genome sequencing and analysis of ancient DNA, many of Sykes' theories regarding the origins of the British have been largely invalidated.
-A 2018 study argues that over 90% of the DNA of the Neolithic population of Britain was overturned by a North European Bell Beaker population, originating from the Pontic Steppes, as part of an ongoing migration process that brought large amounts of Steppe DNA (including the R1b haplogroup) to North and West Europe.
-Modern autosomal genetic clustering is testament to this fact, as both modern and Iron Age British and Irish samples cluster genetically very closely with other North European populations, rather than Iberians, Galicians, Basques or those from the south of France.
+With the advent of whole-genome sequencing and more complete analysis of ancient DNA, many of Sykes's theories regarding the origins of the British have been largely invalidated.
+A 2018 study argues that over 90% of the DNA of the Neolithic population of Britain was overturned by a North European Bell Beaker population, originating in the Pontic–Caspian steppe, as part of a long-term migration process that brought large amounts of Steppe DNA (including the R1b haplogroup) to North and West Europe.
+Modern autosomal genetic clustering is testament to this fact, as both modern and Iron Age British and Irish samples cluster genetically very closely with other North European populations, rather than Iberians, Galicians, Basques, or those from the south of France.
 Similar studies have concluded that the Anglo-Saxons, while not replacing the previous populations outright, may have contributed more to the gene pool in much of England than Sykes had claimed.

-Alleged polar bear hybrid
+Asian and Pacific genetics

+Sykes used a similar approach to that in The Seven Daughters of Eve to identify nine ancient (Palaeolithic to Jōmon period) "clan mothers" of Japanese ancestry, "all different from the seven European equivalents".
+While this work garnered some brief press attention, it did not culminate in a book, and has not had a significant impact in academic circles.

+More importantly, his Pacific mtDNA genetic sample collections and analyses in the 1990s demonstrated that Polynesia and the rest of Oceania were historically entirely populated from Asia, not (even in part) from the Americas.
+The latter idea – a notion of migration of people from South and Central American into the Pacifc, and extensive maritime trade between the regions – has never had solid evidence to support it, yet remained stubbornly popular in certain circles for over half a century, especially after being heavily promoted by adventurer Thor Heyerdahl from 1938 onward in books, films, and on television.

+Hybrid-bear hypothesis for the legendary Yeti

-Sykes and his team at Oxford University carried out DNA analysis of presumed Yeti samples and thinks the samples may have come from a hybrid species of bear produced from a mating between a brown bear and a polar bear.
+Sykes and his team at Oxford University carried out DNA analysis of purported Yeti ("Abominable Snowman") tissue samples, and hypothesized they may have come from an inter-specific bear hybrid, produced from a mating between brown and polar bears.
 Sykes told BBC News:

 I think this bear, which nobody has seen alive, may still be there and may have quite a lot of polar bear in it.
 It may be some sort of hybrid and if its behaviour is different from normal bears, which is what eyewitnesses report, then I think that may well be the source of the mystery and the source of the legend.